IMG Guide Training on Mt. Rainier, May 2013 (zoom»)

 Peter was born and raised in Everett, WA and learned to love the outdoors in the surrounding Cascades through skiing, climbing and mountain biking.
 He has climbed and skied all the volcanoes and many other prominent peaks in the Northwest.
 After earning a B.S. in Athletic Training at Washington State in Pullman, he returned to the wet side of the state and began guiding during the summers and ski patrolling at Crystal Mountain during the winters.
 He is a nationally registered EMT and has completed American Avalanche Association Level 1 and 2 training.
 In his spare time, Peter enjoys climbing and skiing in different places.
 These adventures have taken him to Europe, South America and Alaska to sample ski lines from all over the world.

 Ty was born and raised in Olympia, WA where he began formal training with the Olympia Mountaineers.
 He has climbed numerous routes in the Olympics, Cascades and all the major volcanoes, including over 40 summits of Mt.
 Rainier.
 Internationally, he has climbed Aconcagua in Argentina, and Orizaba and Ixtaccihuatl in Mexico.
 He has also traveled to Ecuador to climb Iliniza Norte and Sur, Cotopaxi and Cayambe.
 When Ty isn't climbing, you might find him in the skies as he works on getting his private pilot's license, skiing the steep and deep pow, or working as a medical scribe in the Emergency Room.
 He has his bachelor's degree from the Evergreen State College in Geology and enjoys remote alpine routes, hanging ten and ripping the gnar surfing of the NW coast.
 He has had training in WFR, Avy II, and food handler.
+Ty is currently attending the University of Oregon taking some pre-med courses though he maintains his absolute devotion to the Oregon State Beavers.

 Dallas began his love for climbing mountains by pulling on steep southern sandstone in the hills surrounding his home in Alabama.
 After graduating from Clemson University with a B.S. in Forest Resource Management, he moved west to pursue a master's in Hydrology and Soil Physics at the University of Nevada.
 Conveniently, Lake Tahoe and the Sierra Nevada were only minutes away.
 Whenever, he could get out of the lab, he'd head to the mountains for some skiing and climbing.
 After completing his master's degree he began to split his time working in Alaska as a wilderness ecologist and at Mt Rose Ski Tahoe as the avalanche forecaster.
 Dallas then moved to the Seattle area where he works year-round as a mountain guide.
 His love for climbing and skiing has taken him to many remote places in Alaska, The Yukon, and throughout the western US.
 Dallas holds a NREMT-B which he has used for 6 years as a professional ski patroller.
 He also is an AAA AVPro graduate, has completed the AIARE Level 3 course, and is an AIARE Level 1 and 2 Instructor.